isabelrose1/Predicting-Health-Outcomes-in-Bristol-using-Access-to-Greenspace-Indicators-/README.md

 **Bristol LSOA shapefile (2021)** - Open Data Bristol.
 Available at: https://opendata.bristol.gov.uk/datasets/lower-layer-super-output-areas-2021-precise/about (Accessed:20/01/26)

 Bristol LSOA boundries (shp) where obtained from the Bristol open data portal, this data shows LSOAs as they where in 2021.
 This data can be joined to both health and greenspace csv data files to create a spatial visualisation of key variables by matching them to geometry that can then be plotted.

+# References
+Fenning, K. and Ting, H., 2025.
+Tools and evidence for green space investment in new town planning.
+Cities & Health, pp.1-7.

+Muhammad, L.J., Algehyne, E.A., Usman, S.S., Ahmad, A., Chakraborty, C. and Mohammed, I.A., 2021.
+Supervised machine learning models for prediction of COVID-19 infection using epidemiology dataset.
+SN computer science, 2(1), p.11.

+Shaw, M., 2004.
+Housing and public health.
+Annu.
+Rev. Public Health, 25(1), pp.397-418.

+Suyal, M. and Goyal, P., 2022.
+A review on analysis of k-nearest neighbor classification machine learning algorithms based on supervised learning.
+International Journal of Engineering Trends and Technology, 70(7), pp.43-48.